Moltly/moltly/TERMS.md

 - We may revise these Terms from time to time.
 If changes are material, we will provide notice by reasonable means (e.g., updating the “Last updated” date, in‑app notice, or email if appropriate).
 Your continued use of the Service after changes become effective constitutes acceptance of the revised Terms.

 14. Contact
 - Questions about these Terms?
-Email us at 0xgingi@0xgingi.com.
+Email us at contact@moltly.xyz.

 15. For Self‑Hosted Deployments
 - If you deploy the Moltly software yourself, you are solely responsible for your own terms and privacy practices.
 These Terms apply to the hosted Service operated by the operator named above.